Sustainable-Sanitation-Alliance/newsbox/README.md

 ---

-# 2. Designing the newsfeed output
+# 2. Designing the newsbox output

 The following fields should be displayed within the feed on the web page.
 Source (Abbreviation of the partner organization)